 You can fly direct with SAS or Norwegian Air.
 Typical round trip flights cost between 600 – 1000 DKK (80 – 135 EUR), with occasionally even cheaper rates.
 You can also fly through London Stansted with Ryan Air.

-Cheapest Travel Between Copenhagen and Oslo
+Train Between Copenhagen and Oslo

 The train that runs between Oslo S and København H takes an average of eight hours, not including transfer time at Goteborg Central Station.
 The train is comfortable, with wifi, charging capabilities and limited snack options.
 If you can’t fly and need to work during your trip, the train is definitely your best option.